 I became a Fellow of the British Elbow and Shoulder Society in 2002 and regularly attend upper limb academic meetings.
+I also have a busy medico legal practice.

 - Subacromial decompression